ntwari-egide/gt---nearest-places-/README.md

-# Nearest places, KD-Tree (you can costomize it 😂) - TS
+# Nearest places, KD-Tree (it's customizable 🤓) - TS

 This project demonstrates the usage of a KD-Tree data structure to store African countries' capital cities along with their coordinates.
 It allows you to find locations within a specified radius from a specific location.